f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     resultint 0
     appliance-1#

-To upload the qkview file to iHealth using the CLI use the following command; **system diagnostics ihealth upload qkview-file <file-name> description "Text for description" service-request-number <SR Number>**.
+To upload the qkview file to iHealth using the CLI use the following command: **system diagnostics ihealth upload qkview-file <file-name> description "Text for description" service-request-number <SR Number>**.

 .. code-block:: bash